harjotsodhi/BlackJackSim/README.md

 The purpose of this project is to implement a Python simulator for the game of BlackJack.

-This project allows users to easily simulate thousands of independent BlackJack using a given strategy.
+This project allows users to easily simulate thousands of independent BlackJack games using a given strategy.
 The project also includes the ability to assess a strategy's performance over tens, thousands, or millions of games through evaluation metrics and plots.